boxofrox/sscce-future-is-buggy-01/README.md

 This program runs a simple database `SELECT` query intended to pull a large quantity of results (100k+).
-This issue I see is that the program will randomly fail with a `Packet out of order` error.
+This issue I see is that the program will randomly fail with a `PacketOutOfOrder` error.

+This error only occurs on the release target.
+The debug target ran 355 consecutive times with zero errors.

 # Expected Behavior